-Here are the 10 steps to perfect portfolio site:
+Here are the 7 steps to a perfect portfolio site:

 There are millions of WordPress themes, but only a few thousand portfolio themes.
 It’s always a good idea to choose a special portfolio theme instead of trying to convert a normal theme into a portfolio.
 Though nothing is impossible and we’re happy to help you with this endeavor.